kfit-dev/dynamic-singer/README.md

         If False, if one of schema value is Null, it will throw an exception.
     graceful_shutdown: int, (default=30)
         If bigger than 0, any error happened, will automatically shutdown after sleep.
+    post_function: Callable, (default=None)
+        If callable, it will pass metadata to the function.
     """
 ```